Interview with Marion Burger & Ilan Cohen

 Ilan Cohen: – “Emperor” is not a documentary.
 We knew that there was something powerful about the medium.
 We kept using the phrase “immersive empathy” to define it, because instead of seeing through someone else’s eyes, you embody their point of view physically.
 Nevertheless, it only works if you carefully curate every aspect of the experience, and we realized we had to direct very carefully.
 That’s where professional actors come in.

-Marion Burger: - No, no, I could have handled this just because it's really what happens.
-I can be very soft and nice, but it's still my father…
+Marion Burger: – No, I could have handled this just because it’s really what happens.
+I can be very soft and nice, but it’s still my father…

-Marion Burger: - Dealing with aphasiac people is difficult.
+Marion Burger: – Dealing with aphasiac people is difficult.
 You have to be patient, really patient.
-And it's not easy.
-I'm always imagining the frustration of my father: sometimes he's angry about himself.
-That causes changes in his personality, because he’s always fighting against something that doesn't work.
-When you’re in his position, you feel you're doing the right thing, even though you are not.
-It was very hard to explain, so we put it into the exercise to make people understand that the worst is that people suffering from aphasia think they are using the right word – so why can’t they be understood?
+And it’s not easy.
+I’m always imagining the frustration of my father – sometimes he’s angry about himself.
+That causes changes in his personality, because he’s always fighting against something that doesn’t work for him.
+When you’re in his place, you feel you’re doing the right thing, even though you are not.
+It was very hard to explain, so we used it in the exercise to help people understand that the hardest part for people with aphasia is that they think that are using the right word , but they still cannot be understood.

 Ilan Cohen: – There are several types of aphasia, but generally what it means is that your language filter is jumbled, and so you can generally decode properly, but you can’t encode properly, or you might encode incorrectly.
 So as you formulate your thought into a word, you use the wrong word, you misjudge many things based on language, and it becomes very complicated because you think you’re using the right word, but you’re not.
 And from there you progressively lose the ability to communicate with people, because unless you work really hard, it doesn’t come back – and it gets worse.